P1tt187/SmartComparator/README.md

     SmartComparator sc = new SmartComparator(TestNamedSortsObject.class, "allASC");
 ```

-If you want to change the sorting behaviour just use the `changeSorting` Method:
+If you want to change the sorting behaviour just use the `changeSorting` method:
 ```Java
     sc.changeSorting("mixed");
 ```

 #More information
-For more Informations about this project look at http://www.penta-it.com/
+For more information's about this project look at http://www.penta-it.com/